BartoszZygmunt/Easter_Moon_elongation/README.md

-Date od Easter - Moon elongation method
+The date of Easter - Moon elongation method

 The program calculates and compares Easter dates according to: